-Lighting the Path partners with L’Association Namenegzbanga, Les Ailes de Refuge (Sheltering Wings), and a number of missionaries in Burkina Faso, West Africa, Uganda and Malawi.
-We have local empowerment projects in St. Louis, Missouri focused on the empowerment of marginalized, refugee and immigrant women and are working on opening a women’s community center.
+Lighting the Path partners with L’Association Namenegzbanga (Aid for all), Les Ailes de Refuge (Sheltering Wings), and a number of missionaries in Burkina Faso, West Africa, Uganda and Malawi.
+We have local empowerment projects in St. Louis, Missouri focused on the empowerment of marginalized, refugee and immigrant women and are working on opening a community center to serve the region.

 The Women's Aid Fund was established when one of the women we were working with needed a prosthetic arm.
 There was no way she could afford this and we saw that this would make a huge difference in her quality of life.
 Medical and special needs hinder the quality of...

 As of December 22, 2018 The first milestone is accomplished!!
 We have purchased land in Burkina Faso and installed a wter well giving access to clean water!
 Next, we are raising funding to begin the building phase improving the property in Niangaloko ,...